Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransformhydrostatic/index.md

 ## Topics
 + Initialization
   + [`WVTransformHydrostatic`](/classes/wvtransformhydrostatic/wvtransformhydrostatic.html) create a wave-vortex transform for variable stratification
-  + [`waveVortexTransformFromFile`](/classes/wvtransformhydrostatic/wavevortextransformfromfile.html) Initialize a WVTransformHydrostatic instance from an existing file
   + [`waveVortexTransformWithResolution`](/classes/wvtransformhydrostatic/wavevortextransformwithresolution.html) create a new WVTransform with increased resolution
 + Other
   + [`A0_HKE_factor`](/classes/wvtransformhydrostatic/a0_hke_factor.html)